Narcissistic Abuse Recovery

 I wrote these affirmations on a sticky note and put it next to my computer: "I am enough.
 I am loved.
 I am always evolving.
 I choose my own experiences.
 Change is natural.
 I will always be here for myself.
 People are free to come and go.
 I am secure in myself."

 Basically, I did everything that I write about on this website.
 There wasn't just one miracle cure that worked for me.
 The secret is to never give up.
 If you are determined, you will heal.

 Any type of exercise can be helpful.
-Just move your body and breathe, cry, laugh, or get angry.
+Just move your body and breathe, laugh, cry or get angry.
 Let any emotions that surface be okay.
 I never know what my dance sessions are going to be like.
 The music and exercise bring up a lot of stuff to be healed.